Is Petya Virus the New Internet Apocalypse? Find Out More in this Article

-India-based employees at Beiersdorf, makers of Nivea skin care products, and Reckitt Benckiser, which owns Enfamil and Lysol, also said the ransomware attack had impacted some of their systems in the country.
+India-based employees at Beiersdorf, makers of Nivea skincare products, and Reckitt Benckiser, which owns Enfamil and Lysol, also said the ransomware attack had impacted some of their systems in the country.

 Travis Farral, director of security strategy at tech firm Anomali, said: “This is a global attack.
 Just like WannaCry, organisations are locked out of their networks and a fee demanded to decrypt files.”

-Matt Suiche, founder of the cybersecurity firm Comae, wrote in a blog post that after analysing the virus, his team determined that it was a “wiper,” not ransomware.
+Matt Suiche, the founder of the cybersecurity firm Comae, wrote in a blog post that after analysing the virus, his team determined that it was a “wiper,” not ransomware.

-“We can see the current version of Petya clearly got rewritten to be a wiper and not a actual ransomware,” said Suiche.
+“We can see the current version of Petya clearly got rewritten to be a wiper and not actual ransomware,” said Suiche.

 The virus going around is a modified take on an earlier version of the Petya virus that was true ransomware.